TBD54566975/known-customer-credential/README.md

 D->>W: Load URL in IDV Request
 ```

-1. Mobile App resolves the PFI's DID and sends an HTTP GET Request to the `serviceEndpoint` of the first `IDV` service found in the resolved DID Document
+1. Mobile App sends an HTTP GET request to the `serviceEndpoint` specified in [Discover Initiation Endpoint](#discover-initiation-endpoint)
 2. PFI constructs a [SIOPv2 Authorization Request](#response)
 3. PFI URI-encodes SIOPv2 Authorization Request and returns in HTTP response
 4. Mobile App verifies integrity of SIOPv2 Authorization Request and constructs a [SIOPv2 Authorization Response](#request-1)